ChampionSamay1644/Enhanced-E-HR-Management-System/README.md

 a)	OS: Windows 11 22H2
 b)	Python: Version 3.12 with pil, firebase, firebase_admin and tkcalendar modules installed

+## Download and Installation
+1. Go to the [Releases](https://github.com/ChampionSamay1644/Sem_4_Mini_Project/releases) section of this repository.
+2. Download the latest executable file (Enhanced.E-HR.Management.System.exe).
+3. Double-click the downloaded file to launch the application.

+## Usage
+1. Log in with appropriate credentials based on user role.
+2. Explore the functionalities tailored for Admin, HR, Manager, and Employee users.
+3. Report any issues or bugs on the GitHub repository.

 ## Contributing

 1. Armaan Nakhuda: Exit and Credits button on login screen